zonehun/homebridge-http-advanced-accessory/README.md

 ```

 Where:

--The **url** parameter is the url to be called for that action.
+- The **url** parameter is the url to be called for that action.
 If the string contains the "{value}" placeholder, it will be replaced by the value that HomeKit wants to set, after being changed parsed by mappers.
--The **httpMethod** (OPTIONAL) parameter is one of "GET" or "POST".
+- The **httpMethod** (OPTIONAL) parameter is one of "GET" or "POST".
 Defaults to "GET".
--The **body** (OPTIONAL) parameter is the body of the HTTP POST call.
+- The **body** (OPTIONAL) parameter is the body of the HTTP POST call.
--The **mappers** (OPTIONAL) are a chain of blocks that have the purpose of changing the value that HomeKit wants to set to something that is valid for your device
+- The **mappers** (OPTIONAL) are a chain of blocks that have the purpose of changing the value that HomeKit wants to set to something that is valid for your device

 ### Mapping